Property Caretaker: Job Description, Duties and Requirements

 Job Outlook and Salary Info

-The BLS predicts that the employment of property, real estate, and community association managers could grow by around six percent from 2010 to 2020.
-The Bureau additionally published that such managers earned a median annual salary of $52,610 in 2012.
+The BLS predicts that the employment of property, real estate, and community association managers could grow by around 12% from 2012 to 2022, which is average.
+The Bureau additionally published that such managers earned a median annual salary of $53,200 in 2013.

 Related to Property Caretaker: Job Description, Duties and Requirements